 Higher CTRs are crucial for SEO success because they indicate that users find your site valuable and relevant.
 Search engines like Google use CTR as one of the metrics to gauge the quality and relevance of search results.
 Therefore, having sitelinks can contribute to better search engine rankings, driving even more organic traffic to your site.

-Elevating Brand Visibility
+Improve Brand Visibility in Search

 Sitelinks also play a significant role in elevating your brand’s visibility in SERPs.
 When your site appears with multiple sitelinks, it occupies more real estate on the search results page.
 This prominence can push competitors further down the page, giving your brand a more dominant presence.